wojdyr/fityk/doc/data.rst

 .. admonition:: In the GUI

-   data points can be activated and disactivated with mouse in the data-range mode (toolbar: |mode-range-icon|).
+   data points can be activated and disactivated by dragging with the left/right mouse buttons in the data-range mode (toolbar: |mode-range-icon|).

 .. |mode-range-icon| image:: img/mode_range_icon.png